 Notes: The table presents summary statistics on candidates' campaign revenues by sources of funding, depending on their political party.
 We focus here on the five main parties: Communist party, Green party, Socialist party, right-wing party, and extreme-right party.
 An observation is a candidate-election.
 The five legislative elections are included.
-Column 1 presents the results for candidates running for the Communist party, column 2 for candidates running for the Socialist party, column 2 for candidates running for the Socialist party, column 2 for candidates running for the Socialist party (t-stats are in brackets).
+Column 1 presents the results for candidates running for the Green party, column 3 for the Socialist party, column 4 for the right-wing party, and column 5 for the extreme-right party.
+In column 6, we test the equality of means between the Socialist party and the right-wing party (t-stats are in brackets).